 The Bonds will bear interest at such rates and will mature on the dates and in the principal amounts set forth on the inside cover page of this Official Statement.
 The Bonds will be dated their date of delivery.
-Interest on the Bonds will be payable quarterly on each July 1, October 1, January 1 and April 1, commencing on April 1, 2011.
+Interest on the Bonds will be payable on each January 1 and July 1, commencing on January 1, 2011.